NBISweden/development-guidelines/README.md

 ## How we do code reviews

-Through reviewing each other’s code, we believe that we will produce better code, that we will learn more about programming, that we will learn more about what our colleagues are actually doing, and that teamwork across NBIS is improved.
+Through reviewing each other's code, we believe that we will produce better code, that we will learn more about programming, that we will learn more about what our colleagues are actually doing, and that teamwork across NBIS is improved.